simpletext-madics/joker/EN/project.md

 Computer scientists:
   </p>
   <p>
 <b>Liana Ermakova (pilot task chair)</b> has been an associate professor at the University of Western Brittany - UBO (Brest, France) since 2017.
 She participated in the INEX/CLEF Tweet Contextualization task in 2011-2014.
 She was also one of the organizers of CLEF 2017 Microblog Cultural Contextualization Content Analysis Task, CLEF 2016 Cultural micro-blog Contextualization Workshop, workshop Mots-Machines 2019-2020.
 She was the leader of the SimpleText@CLEF workshop in 2021.
-She leads the JOKER project financed by the SEA-EU search grant and supervises interns https://www.univ-brest.fr/hcti/menu/Membres/Enseignants-chercheurs/Ermakova--Liana
+She leads the JOKER project financed by the SEA-EU search grant<sup><a href="#link2">2</a></sup> and supervises interns https://www.univ-brest.fr/hcti/menu/Membres/Enseignants-chercheurs/Ermakova--Liana
   </p>
   <p>
 <b>Tristan Miller</b> (Austrian Research Institute for Artificial Intelligence, Austria) is working on computational detection and interpretation of humour and leads the Computational Pun-derstanding: Computer-Assisted Translation (CAT) of Humorous Wordplay project.
 Within this project he developed the system PunCAT to assist in pun translation.
 He co-organized SEMEVAL-2017 shared task on the computational detection and interpretation of puns, SEMEVAL-2021 shared task on learning from disagreements as well as numerous panels at the International Society for Humor Studies Conference.  https://logological.org/